China's ZTE 2014 profit almost doubles on smartphones, 4G roll-out

-HONG KONG, March 25 Chinese telecom equipment maker ZTE Corp posted a 94 percent rise in 2014 net profit on Wednesday, in line with its own forecast, due to strength in its smartphone business overseas and high-speed 4G network division at home.

-The Shenzhen-based company recorded profit of 2.63 billion yuan ($423.4 million) from 1.36 billion yuan a year earlier, in line with the company's forecast of 2.6 billion yuan.
+The Shenzhen-based company recorded profit of 2.63 billion yuan (284 million pounds) from 1.36 billion yuan a year earlier, in line with the company's forecast of 2.6 billion yuan.
 Operating revenue rose 8.3 percent to 81.4 billion yuan.

 ZTE is expanding its handset business overseas, bringing about a more than 50 percent rise in global marketing expenses for 2015.
 The company aims to become a top 3 smartphone vendor in the United States by 2017, where its smartphone shipments jumped more than 50 percent in 2014.